eicarranza/vacky/README.rst

 - Django API Rest
 - Cloud Infrastructure

 Vacky is built from Django Cookiecutter, in order to apply the features it offers, such as 12-factor, test coverage, containers via docker, among others.
-All the information related to coockiecutter Django can be consulted [following this link](https://github.com/cookiecutter/cookiecutter-django "following this link").
+All the information related to coockiecutter Django can be consulted https://github.com/cookiecutter/cookiecutter-django

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/